riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 accessed by uniform CX-CSR instructions.
 There may be any number of state contexts, per CX, per system, with an arbitrary, dynamic, software managed hart-to-CX-context mapping.
 All stateful CXs implement the *CX Context CX-CSRs* enabling uniform OS CX context management.
-There is an privileged access control mechanism to efficiently grant/deny access to CX contexts by less privileged software.
+There is a privileged access control mechanism to efficiently grant/deny access to CX contexts by less privileged software.